top of page

 The monsoon is more than just a season; it is a mood, a feeling that colors the daily lives of farming families.
 When I paint, I focus on the emotional weight carried by the weather.
 The deep greys and blues I use are not just colors but expressions of the heaviness of the sky and the hope it brings for the crops below.
 These tones reflect the tension between struggle and renewal.

-For example, in one painting, I captured a a boy seated on an Ox under , his silhouette dark against the stormy sky.
-The earth and the looming clouds tell a story of uncertainty but also of life-giving rain.
-The splash of orange in his kumbar bandh a symbol of hope with it's tradionally holy colour..
+For example, in one painting, I captured a boy seated on an ox under a stormy sky, his silhouette dark against the looming clouds.
+The earth and the storm tell a story of uncertainty but also of life-giving rain.
+The splash of orange in his kumbar bandh is a symbol of hope with its traditionally holy color.
 This duality is central to my work as a UK artist with roots in Indian art traditions.
 I blend these influences to create paintings that speak to both the physical and emotional landscapes of the monsoon.

 Weather shapes the rhythm of rural life.
 The monsoon dictates when seeds are sown, when families gather indoors, and when the earth bursts with new growth.
 As an artist, I see weather as a storyteller, revealing the intimate relationship between people and nature.